If things aren’t flowing your way, it’s probably your saboteur in control.

-Once this process is complete, you will be aligned with the universal will or that which others refer to as “good luck.”
+Once this process is complete, you will be aligned with Universal Will or that which others refer to as “good luck”.

 It can be very difficult to navigate this process of finding your authentic self alone.

-Together we can plant seeds for change that will resound in the universal current.
-If you’re here and you’re reading this, your inner truth is telling you that you know you want to overcome self-sabotage.
-In order to do this, you’ll need a reflection.
-You’ll need a mirror to help you ponder and provide insight into your inner world.
-This is my purpose, to help you tap into your heart in order to accelerate success in your life.
+In order to do this, you’ll need to see your reflection.
+You’ll need a mirror to help you ponder and provide insight into your inner world, to tap into your heart in order to accelerate success in your life.

-Remember, energy goes where attention flows, and no one has time for regrets.
+Remember, energy flows where attention goes and no one has time for regrets.
 Let’s move forward with zest and dedication and bring your genuine self what you most deserve.
-Let’s forge bravely into the aspects of yourself you have yet to discover to learn how not to self-sabotage
+Let’s forge bravely into the aspects of yourself you have yet to discover to learn how not to self-sabotage.